yahyabateriku/laravel-test/README.md

 4. Create a new API routes pointing to the SmsController method at #3.
 5. Test your API endpoint using Postman or curl or any API Client that you prefer.

+Notes: Request flows are as follow: Client/Request -> Controller -> Service

 ### Tips ###
 - Use a sensible class/variable naming.
-- You can inject/type-hint the interface via constructor, both are acceptable.
+- You can inject/type-hint the interface via constructor or method, both are acceptable.

 ### Notes ###
 The only thing that you are NOT ALLOWED to use is ChatGPT.
 This test is just to gauge your knowledge and understanding.